OpenBankingUK/read-write-api-docs-pub/docs/v4.0-draft1/resources-and-data-models/vrp/domestic-vrps.md

 #### Status

-A `domestic-vrps` can only be created if its corresponding `domestic-vrp-consents` resource has the status of `Authorised`.
+A `domestic-vrps` can only be created if its corresponding `domestic-vrp-consents` resource has the StatusCode of `AUTH`.

 The `domestic-vrps` resource that is created successfully must have one of the following `PaymentStatusCode` values